 All shows at the ADC Theatre require three volunteer stewards, and shows at the Corpus Playroom require two stewards per performance.
 The role of a steward is to check tickets, assist with customer enquiries, and sell programmes and ice creams.
 They are also responsible for the safe evacuation of the auditorium in the event of an emergency.
+Student productions tend to recruit their stewards through our online system, whilst non-student productions recruit their own stewards.

 Anyone can sign up to steward by visiting https://stewarding.adctheatre.com.
 People must have a Spektrix account (an account to buy tickets from us) to sign onto stewarding (though they need not have bought a ticket before!).
 It is the responsibility of the Production team to ensure that they have the correct number of stewards signed up for each performance (as per the hire contract), and to provide members of the team to act as stewards if not enough people have signed up in advance voluntarily.
 The Production Manager will keep an eye on stewarding signups during the week and will likely let you know if it looks like you do not have enough stewards so that appropriate plans can be put in place.
+Your Producer should also keep an eye on the stewarding website during show week.